 History of the LME Library District

 The first meeting for the purpose of establishing a public library in the village of Princeville was held in the Village Hall, May 31, 1927.
-The first library was located in a building on Main Street.
+The first library was located in a building then owned by Mrs. Richard Cox.
 For many years, the books in circulation were, for the most part, gifts from friends, civic organizations, churches, and clubs.
 Due to the fact that the library was not tax-supported, money for the purchase of new books came from many activities initiated by the public such as: Chautauquas, dinners, and home-talent plays.

 In 1956 Lillie M. Evans made a new library building and its furnishings possible through the conditions of her will.
 She left about $250,000 for "the erecting and equipping of a public library in the Village of Princeville, in Peoria County, Illinois, to be perpetually known and designated as the Lillie M. Evans Library".
 A condition of the will was that the "Village must agree to give satisfactory assurance that said Village will provide for the upkeep and preservation of said library building and equipment and provide for the operation of said library

 so as to reasonably meet the demands and needs of the inhabitants of the Village."

 On September 9, 1956, the library celebrated an open house in the new building and has been in that location ever since.

 An annexation referendum in November of 1990 enlarged the boundaries to those of the school district, Princeville CUSD # 326.